Coordinator, Gerald R. Ford Institute

 Graduation Year: 1998

-Biography: In addition to his advisory role, Bill Sweeny is the chief speechwriter for Senator Debbie Stabenow and manages all communications operations for her.
+In addition to his advisory role, Sweeney is the chief speechwriter for Senator Stabenow and manages all communications operations for her.
 He also works with the Senate Democratic Policy and Communications Committee and the Senate Committee on Agriculture, Nutrition and Forestry, which is chaired by Stabenow.

 Bill received his B.A. in Political Science from Albion in 1998.
 He did his Ford internship with the Albion Volunteer Service Organization (AVSO) where he helped write a successful $2 million grant proposal to the Kellogg Foundation to support capacity-building.
 He was also active in various campus organizations, serving as a member of the Student Senate, a director of the Student Volunteer Bureau, and participating in service learning activities with Michigan Campus Compact.